resource-watch/data-pre-processing/com_039_rw0_agricultural_trade_statistics/README.md

 3. Rename 'area' column to 'country'.
 4. Remove whitespaces, parentheses, and add underscores from column headers.
 5. Convert years in the 'year' column to datetime onjects and store them in a new column 'datetime'.
-6. Remove rows have 'Data not available' in column 'flag_description'.
+6. Remove rows without value.
 7. Replace NaN in table with None.

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/com_039_rw0_agricultural_trade_statistics/com_039_rw0_agricultural_trade_statistics_processing.py) for more details on this processing.